saurabhdaware/typescript-run/README.md

 This will watch over all the changes in `src` folder.

+You can also pass multiple directories with `--watch src examples`.
+This will watch over `src` and `examples` both

 ## When to use?

 Use `tsc` for builds and `typescript-run` for dev-mode.